Gulfstream International Airlines: 1990s

 Avtar International was started by Vic Johnson of New Jersey and Bill Veiga, a former Cessna test pilot.
 Initially, most intern pilots were sent to Gulfstream's chief competitor, Airways International as Gulfstream possessed only one aircraft, a Cessna 402B.
 As Gulfstream continued to grow, they took a majority of the Avtar pilots.
 Soon, a turboprop program was added with the company's acquisition of 15 passenger Beechcraft C99 Airliners.
 Simultaneously, Avtar offered a heavy turboprop program with Airways International on their SD3-330.
 This program ended with the demise of Airways International and was only briefly restored with Gulfstream's own SD3-360s.
 While applicants have paid to be Captains and First Officers on all aircraft types operated by Gulfstream, the vast majority flew the airline's 19 passenger Beechcraft 1900.
 The programs for the CE-402, BE-C99, and Shorts 360 ended in 1995, 1996, and 1997, respectively.

 Pilots who have interned with Gulfstream have been hired by many other airlines, including major airlines.
-While most have become successful pilot, some have been among the crews of prominent accidents, such as Pinnacle Airlines Flight 3701, Comair Flight 5191 and Colgan Air Flight 3407.
+While most became successful pilots, some were among the crews of prominent accidents, such as Pinnacle Airlines Flight 3701, Comair Flight 5191 and Colgan Air Flight 3407.
 Gulfstream itself has never had a fatal accident.

 In July 1997, the airline's entire fleet of Shorts 360-300s were repossessed by the leasing company due, in part, to maintenance irregularities that included the welding of hydraulic lines.
 Gulfstream faced a civil penalty of US$1.3 million.
 Gulfstream's affiliate, Gulfstream Flight Academy, the successor to Avtar, came under scrutiny because Marvin Renslow, the pilot of Colgan Air Flight 3407, trained there.